sambanova/ai-starter-kit/search_assistant/README.md

 This AI Starter Kit is an example of a semantic search workflow that can be built using the SambaNova platform to get answers to your questions using Google search information as the source.
 This kit includes:

- -   A configurable SambaStudio connector to run inference off a model deployed and trained on SambaNova hardware.
+ -   A configurable SambaNova Cloud or SambaStudio connector to run inference off a model deployed and trained on SambaNova hardware.
  -   A configurable integration with a third-party vector database.
  -   An implementation of the semantic search workflow and prompt construction strategies.
  -   Configurable integrations with multiple SERP APIs
  -   An strategy for an instant question - search - answer workflow
  -   An strategy for a query - search - web-crawl - answer workflow

-This example is ready to use.
+This example is ready to use:

 * Run the model following the steps in [Before you begin](#before-you-begin) and [Bring up the starter kit GUI](#bring-up-the-starter-kit-gui)
 * Learn how the model works and look at resources in [Workflow overview](#workflow-overview).